Oleh / Olah / Olim (What are olims?).

 Oleh, Olah, Olim, Vatik, Vatika, Vatikim - without a doubt, Hebrew is a difficult language to learn and most Olim struggle to get it right.
 English words have crept into the Hebrew lexicon.
 Moses and the ancients never had to deal with mobile phones, fax machines and disk-on-keys but thanks to modern Hebrew educators real words are being added for new concepts and inventions.

-When we get stuck with a Hebrew word, its plural or pronunciation we sometimes take the English word and turn it into a form of 'pidgin Hebrew' like television, cigarettes and avocados.
+When we get stuck with a Hebrew word, its plural or pronunciation we sometimes take the English word and turn it into a form of 'pidgin Hebrew' like television (Hebrew: televisiya) and cigarettes (Hebrew: sigariot).

 In the last few years we have seen the incorrect use of a Hebrew word that has filtered into the vocabulary of Anglo olim and that word is 'Olims'